 Apply these audience-specific principles to the preparation of the Sunday school lesson as you write your lesson plan.
-Increase your Sunday school attendance from a faithful few to an enthusiastic and lively community of engaged students.
+By following these tips, you can create an exceptional one-time lesson or a short series that will attract more people to attend Sunday school and increase your attendance from a faithful few to an enthusiastic and lively community of engaged students.